spyvsspy517/spyvsspy517/README.md

-- 👋 Hi, I’m @spyvsspy517
+- 👋 Hi, I’m @spyvsspy517, formerly known as spyvsspy989, but that account is lost.
 - 👀 I’m interested in changing the world, world affairs, and life.
+Also, stocks, space exploration, and the future of global security.
 - 🌱 I’m currently learning ... a lot more than I ever thought I would've been able too.
-- 💞️ I’m looking to collaborate on ... any project.
+- 💞️ I’m looking to collaborate on ... my own life project, and learn as much as possible along the way.
+Any help, would be greatly appreciated.
 - 📫 How to reach me ... spyvsspy517@protonmail.com
 - 😄 Pronouns: ...
-I'm a male?
+I'm a male.
 - ⚡ Fun fact: ...
 My college roommates and I had a stuffed monkey named Benny.

 <!---